chestnut110/data-science/projects/Canada Population Forecast/README.md

 ### 📌 Overview

 This project analyzes and forecasts Canada's population trends for the next 10 years (2024-2033) using historical data from Statistics Canada (2014-2023).
-The goal is to provide data-driven insights to support policymakers, urban planners, and government officials in making informed decisions on infrastructure development, healthcare planning, and workforce policies.
+The goal is to provide data-driven insights to support policymakers, urban planners, and government officials in making informed decisions on infrastructure development, healthcare planning, and workforce policies.<br>

 ### 📊 Key Features